Unique Things to do on the Great Wall of China

 Hiking, hiking, hiking!

-Challenge yourself the wild sections of the Great Wall of China.
-Usually they still remain its original appearance without any renovation.
-With much less tourists, you can see and feel a real Great Wall, woven with stunning natural landscape, half collapsed beacon towers, rugged paths on or off the broken wall, and countless stories history forgot.
 During the hiking trip near Beijing, it is much more than walk.
 You can lean on hundred-year-old wall and enjoy a great picnic with the breeze flowing by, snap the memorable moments and stay overnight at a family run guest house or camp on the wall, taste the local organic foods.
-It is absolutely a special experience of life time. >> Check out 6 Best Great Wall Hiking Routes
+It is absolutely a special experience of life time. >> Best sections of the Great Wall of China to Hike & Trek

 >> Recommended Great Wall of China hiking tours: